 The three milestones included in the commitment have varying degrees of completion.
-The National Archives data set listing official email accounts that will be preserved permanently (Milestone 13.1) is available online.2 However, the government noted in its self-assessment report that as of June 2016, this activity was not yet fully complete as the data set was still expected to be updated with additional agency information.
+The National Archives data set listing official email accounts that will be preserved permanently (Milestone 13.1) is available online.2 However, as of June 2016 (the close of the period under review by this report), the data set was largely incomplete, with information from only two agencies.

 In terms of the improved reporting on agency progress in managing email (Milestone 13.2), the NARA updated the template for the Senior Agency Official for Records Management Annual Report, which is a report that agencies must submit regarding their records-management performance.
-The template now includes targeted questions for agencies on what they have done to manage all email records in an accessible electronic format by the end of 2016, what they plan to do next, and if they expect to meet the requirement in time.3 The NARA's records management self-assessment final report now tracks this information across agencies.4 period under review by this report.
-(Later updates will be covered and assessed in the IRM end-of-term report.)
-In addition, the listings are in PDF form, which limits the opportunities for cross-agency analysis.
+The template now includes targeted questions for agencies on what they have done to manage all email records in an accessible electronic format by the end of 2016, what they plan to do next, and if they expect to meet the requirement in time.3 The NARA's records management self-assessment final report now tracks this information across agencies.4